FFN-21 · Functional Field Note

 - Engagement becomes skeptical, not collaborative

-- "Why did it do that?" unanswered
+- "Why did it do that?" goes unanswered

 Why It Persists